Trail in Stoumont

 Description of the trail

-Starting at the Tourist Office (Route de l’Amblève 45 in 4987 Stoumont), cross the road heading for Roua (small tarmacked path by the Cremers household electrical goods shop).
+Starting at the Public library (Route de l’Amblève 45 in 4987 Stoumont), cross the road heading for Roua (small tarmacked path by the Cremers household electrical goods shop).
 Slowly climb into the Roua district by passing behind the Le Fagotin educational farm, before taking on the first difficulty: a beautiful little climb which leads you into the forest, right above the village.
 At the corner of the little "Ardenne Cabane", chalet, turn left and carry on up to the Spa road (1.25km), that you climb back up over one hundred metres before veering to the left to enter the forest again.

 Leave the 7km path route which turns left to continue straight ahead to the ford or over a wooden footbridge).
 Returning onto the Spa N606 road (KM 2), cross and take a path located between an old quarry on your left and the Nononrui stream on your right.
 This path, almost forgotten by the people of Stoumont, leads you, between the forest and meadows, straight ahead to the little village of Monthouet.
 Be careful - this section of the path crosses a private property.
 We insist on the absolute necessity to use the path with the discretion required to make sure you are quiet for the owners.
 Please close the gates behind you (risk of game escaping into the garden).